rook/rook/Documentation/Upgrade/rook-upgrade.md

 ### **1. Update common resources and CRDs**

 !!! hint
-    If you are upgrading via the Helm chart, the common resources and CRDs are automatically updated.
+    Common resources and CRDs are automatically updated when using Helm charts.

-First apply updates to Rook common resources.
+First, apply updates to Rook common resources.
 This includes modified privileges (RBAC) needed by the Operator.
 Also update the Custom Resource Definitions (CRDs).

 Get the latest common resources manifests that contain the latest changes.